Shopify Review 2026: Is It the Best Ecommerce Platform?

 Setting up our Shopify account was easy enough.
 We were asked a few simple questions about our shop, like our business experience and what types of products we planned to sell.

 Once we entered the main dashboard, it felt like we were largely left to our own devices.
-There's a brief setup guide that prompted us to take some first actions like adding our first product, customizing our theme, and reviewing shipping rates.
+There's a brief setup guide that prompts us to take some first actions like adding our first product, customizing our theme, and reviewing shipping rates.

 But once we clicked the Edit theme button, the Sidekick AI assistant window opened with that same setup guide, along with suggestions for further help.